 My first exposure to this music occurred through watching one of the New York Philharmonic Young People’s Concerts on CBS in 1969, at the age of twelve.
 The title of this telecast was “Berlioz Takes a Trip.”
 In it Leonard Bernstein used Berlioz’s program to draw a connection between the drug-fueled dreams of the artist as depicted in the symphony and the use of hallucinogens such as LSD by hippies, rock musicians and other counterculture icons of the late 1960s.
 Bernstein touted Symphonie fantastique as “The First Psychedelic Symphony.”
 Berlioz actually had gotten the opium dream idea from having read, in his youth, Confessions of an English Opium Eater, a novel by Thomas De Quincey.
 (Berlioz himself did not use opium until his final years, when he was suffering from cancer and the drug was prescribed for him in order to alleviate his pain.)

-While there is one fleeting quotation of the waltz melody from the second movement (Un bal — “A Ball”) in my piano quartet, I would say that, musically speaking, my piece probably owes more to the influence of Robert Schumann (1810-1856), another Romanticist with a capital R, who was every bit as obsessive and impassioned in his own way as Berlioz.
+While there are a couple of fleeting quotations from Berlioz’s symphony, including one of the waltz melody from the second movement (Un bal — “A Ball”), in my piano quartet, I would say that, musically speaking, my piece probably owes more to the influence of Robert Schumann (1810-1856), another Romanticist with a capital R, who was every bit as obsessive and impassioned in his own way as Berlioz.
 Schumann and Clara Wieck (1819-1896), the daughter of Robert’s piano teacher, Friedrich Wieck, met in 1830, the year that Symphonie fantastique was composed.
 Clara was but eleven years old when Robert moved into the Wiecks’ home to pursue his musical studies, and within a few years it became clear that the two were deeply in love.
 Clara, who had been a child prodigy, would become known as one of the great pianists of the age, and was an accomplished composer in her own right.
 Over her father’s objections, and only after prevailing against him in a protracted and acrimonious legal battle, Clara and Robert married in 1840.
 While they remained devoted to one another and their eight children, Robert suffered at various times from serious mental illness, which ultimately led to his attempting suicide by jumping into the Rhine River and his later commitment (at his own request) to an asylum, where he died at the age of 46.
 Clara, who remained an authoritative interpreter of and passionate advocate for her husband’s music as well as that of their friend Johannes Brahms, outlived Robert by 40 years.